 Pebble Creek Ski Area is located east of Pocatello and four miles south of the city of Inkom.
 Pebble Creek's runs are on the northwestern slope of Skyline Peak and Bonneville Peak, the highest in the Portneuf Range.
 The lift-served summit maximum elevation is 8,560 feet, with a vertical drop of 2,200 feet.
 Accessing the summit of Bonneville Peak is allowed, 711 vertical feet higher, giving a vertical drop of 2,911 feet total.

 The area opened in 1949 as Skyline Ski Area with two rope tows and a warming hut.
 A Poma lift was installed in 1958, and another in 1960.
 The first chairlift was installed in 1966 along with steeper terrain, and the current day lodge was built in 1968.
-The area was sold in 1978 and again in 1979 to the Pebble Creek Land Company , which changed the area's name to Pebble Creek.
+The area was sold in 1978 and 1979 to the Pebble Creek Land Company, which changed the area's name to Pebble Creek.
 The CTEC triple chairlift was added in 1980, with additional terrain, and the area was sold again in 1981 to Pebble Creek Ski Area Limited., a group of local investors.
-In 2001, the old Minor-Denver double chair was replaced with a triple which extended the lift-served summit an additional 200 vertical feet.
+In 2001, the old Minor-Denver double chair was replaced with a triple which extended toward the summit an additional 200 vertical feet.

 Currently, there are 3 chairlifts: two triples and a double.
 Pebble Creek has 1,100 acres of skiable terrain, rated at 12% beginner, 35% intermediate, and 53% advanced.
 The average annual snowfall is 250 inches a year.
 Snow making machines was added in the lower areas of the mountain in the 1990s.
 Pebble Creek is open from December through April.
 Night skiing is available from January through March 10 on Friday and Saturday.